Platform for zero-field isolated skyrmions: 4$d$/Co atomic bilayers on Re(0001): Atomistic spin simulations

 Next, we analyze the minimum energy path for the collapse of an isolated skyrmion into the FM ground state at zero magnetic field for the two films.
 For this purpose, we decompose the total energy along the minimum energy path into various contributing energy terms, which are shown in Figs.~\ref{fig:f4}(a,b) for fcc-Rh/Co and hcp-Pd/Co on Re(0001), respectively.

 We observe that isolated skyrmions annihilate via the well-known radial collapse mechanism~\cite{Muckel2021} for both films (Figs.~\ref{fig:f4}(e,f)).
 In the process, the isolated skyrmion shrinks radially along the minimum energy path up to the saddle point.
-At this critical point, the central spins of isolated skyrmions are no longer aligned opposite to the spins at the edge but they are instead oriented towards the in-plane direction.
-This leads to breaking of the topological protection beyond this critical point.
-Thereafter, the spins reorient to the FM order, and the annihilation process finishes.
+Close to the saddle point, the central spins of skyrmions begin to rotate towards the in-plane direction.
+The saddle point is the critical configuration where the central spins achieve maximum rotation towards the in-plane direction without breaking the topological protection.
+Further rotation of these spins beyond this critical point destroys the topological protection, after which the spins reorient to the FM order, completing the annihilation process.

 The individual interaction terms along the minimum energy path behave in a similar manner for both films (Figs.~\ref{fig:f4}(a,b)).
 The exchange, DMI, MAE, and three-site four spin interaction terms vary almost linearly from the initial state to the saddle point along the minimum energy path as the size of the isolated skyrmions reduces.